camphan12993/rooster-world-blog-11ty/src/blog/post-1.md

 ---
-title: Using Angular in the right way
+title: Using Angular in the right wa
 excerpt: The purpose of this article is to make our Angular template code readable and enable a high-caliber performance by following the right practices.
 It's very useful to have good practices in place for an Angular